solarmarius/ragatuit/docs/refactoring/issues/repository_pattern.md

 │   │   ├── quiz.py                  # NEW: Quiz repository
 │   │   ├── question.py              # NEW: Question repository
 │   │   └── dependencies.py          # NEW: Repository dependencies
-│   ├── services/
-│   │   └── unit_of_work.py          # NEW: Unit of Work pattern
 │   ├── crud.py                      # UPDATE: Migrate to repositories
 │   ├── api/
 │   │   └── routes/